UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The choice between TXU Energy and TriEagle depends on your lifestyle and budget, but you should always shop for a new plan before your contract renews.

-• Choose TXU Energy If: You want peace of mind, a top-tier mobile app, and robust customer service.
-It is also the better choice if you have solar panels or an EV and can take advantage of their specialized “Free Nights” or buyback plans.
+• Choose TXU Energy If: You want absolute peace of mind, a top-tier mobile app, and 24/7 customer service.
+It is also the superior choice if you own rooftop solar panels or an EV and can actively take advantage of their specialized buyback plans.

-• Choose TriEagle If: You are a price-conscious shopper who reads the fine print.
-If you want a straightforward fixed rate without worrying about shifting your usage to nighttime hours, TriEagle’s simpler plans often provide better overall value.
+• Choose TriEagle Energy If: You are a price-conscious shopper looking for the cheapest energy rate in Texas without the frills.
+If you want a straightforward fixed rate and the flexibility of a pro-rated early termination fee, TriEagle’s simpler plans provide tremendous value.

 Does TriEagle require a deposit?

-Like most Texas providers, TriEagle may waive the deposit if you qualify under Texas rules, such as having a recent history of on-time payments with another provider or meeting certain income or age criteria.
-Check TriEagle’s current policy and the PUCT rules for details.
+Like most Texas providers, TriEagle Energy may waive your deposit if you qualify under Texas rules.
+You can bypass the deposit if you have a recent history of on-time payments with another provider, or if you meet certain income or age criteria.

 What is the cancellation fee for TXU vs. TriEagle?

-TXU Energy plans often charge a flat cancellation fee (e.g., $150 or $295) regardless of how much time is left on your contract.
-TriEagle plans typically charge a pro-rated fee of $20 for every month remaining on your contract, which can be much cheaper if you switch near the end of your term.
-Always confirm this in your plan’s EFL.
+TXU Energy plans typically charge a flat cancellation fee, such as $150 or $295, regardless of how much time is left on your contract.
+In contrast, TriEagle Energy plans generally charge a pro-rated fee of $20 for every month remaining on your term, which is usually much cheaper.

 Which provider has better solar buyback plans?

-TXU Energy generally offers more robust solar buyback plans that credit you for the excess energy your panels generate.
-TriEagle focuses more on simple fixed-rate plans and does not typically offer specialized solar buyback options.
+TXU Energy generally offers far more robust solar buyback plans that actively credit you for the excess energy your rooftop panels generate.
+TriEagle Energy focuses strictly on simple fixed-rate plans and does not currently offer specialized solar buyback options for homeowners.

 About the Author